gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 ----------------
 Microsoft Office 365

-Accenture was looking to improve the efficiency of its IT services, without adding extra costs.
-Accenture had been using a suite of on-premises services that included Microsoft Office and Office Communicator, but came to realize that running services on-premises was an expensive option.
-Avanade and Accenture, in under 12 months, completed one of the biggest ever deployments of Microsoft Office 365, involving more than 290,000 users and 11,000 sites across 54 countries.
+X was looking to improve the efficiency of its IT services, without adding extra costs.
+X had been using a suite of on-premises services that included Microsoft Office and Office Communicator, but came to realize that running services on-premises was an expensive option.
+Avanade and X, in under 12 months, completed one of the biggest ever deployments of Microsoft Office 365, involving more than 290,000 users and 11,000 sites across 54 countries.
 13,000 Microsoft SharePoint Online sites were created, 130 TBs of data moved with users experiencing additional functionality promptly.

 --------------
 IBM Connections